 Setting up a table of contents in Word is an easier process than you may think.
 Best of all, when you use the table of contents feature in the app, Word allows you to update the table of contents with one click to reflect any editing changes you make in the main document.

 As mentioned earlier, Word will edit the table of contents to reflect the editing changes you make to the document, but the process just works better when adding the table of contents after writing the majority of the document.
-You may find after writing the document that you don’t really need a table of contents because it isn’t long enough.
+You may even find after writing the document that you don’t really need a table of contents because the document isn’t long enough.

 The table of contents feature in Word will scan your document, looking for the heading styles you’re using in the document.
 It then pulls the information in the headings to create the listings for the table of contents.